MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-database-for-mysql/includes/2-what-is-azure-database-for-mysql.md

 - Robust security and compliance features to help protect sensitive data, both at rest and while in transit
 - Monitoring and automation to help simplify management and monitoring of large-scale deployments

-Most of these features require little administrative effort and are all included as standard<!-- As standard what?
-Do we mean and all are included in all Azure Database for MySQL versions? -->.
+Most of these features require little administrative effort and are all included as standard options.

 Azure Database for MySQL supports common database tools, such as MySQL Workbench and others.
 By implementing Azure Database for MySQL, you can continue working with familiar tools and platforms.